AllskyTeam/allsky/README.md

 <details><summary>Click here</summary>

 &nbsp;
-You can display your files on a website, either on the Pi itself or on another machine.
+You can display your files on a website, either on the Pi or on another machine.

 ### On the Pi
 If you want to host the website on your Raspberry Pi, run the following command: